Gordonby/aksc-petclinic/README.md

 ## Sample Objective

-To deploy a sample of the [Java Spring Petclinic](https://spring-petclinic.github.io/) microservices application into the Azure Kubernetes Service all using Bicep.
+To deploy a sample of the [Java Spring Petclinic](https://spring-petclinic.github.io/) micro-services application, Azure Kubernetes Service and supporting infrastructure all using Bicep.

 Deploying web applications as part of a Bicep deployment is not a production pattern, but is great for producing samples quickly. `#iac-code-golf`